Rushland Boy here behind the Golden EIB microphone, executing assigned host duties flawlessly.

 This did not make Carol Costello happy over at CNN.

-She's very snarky about Trump doing this.
+She's very, very snarky about Trump doing this.

-There was a tweet from Donald Trump, quote, at the request of many, and even though I expected to be a very, very boring two hours, I will be covering the Democratic debate live on Twitter, although he said Democrat debate, because you know what Republicans mean when they say Democrat.
+There was a tweet from Donald Trump, quote, at the request of many, and even though I expect it to be a very, very boring two hours, I will be covering the Democratic debate live on Twitter, although he said Democrat debate, because you know what Republicans mean when they say Democrat.

-No, we Democrat is what we mean.
+No, Democrat is what we mean.

 It's not Democratic Party, it's the Democrat Party.

-And this is all snarky about that.
+And this is a little snarky about that.

 Obama wasn't through, by the way, when he starts blaming Fox News and conservative media for people thinking he's scary.